ThingSet/thingset.github.io/docs/spec/v0.6/appl_data_structure.md

 The prefixes themselves should be omitted in the user interface and single words of object names can be split.
 Also, units should be parsed such that the actual unit is displayed and not an equivalent like `degC` for `°C`.

-Below structure gives an example of the processed user interface structure for above data.
+Below structure gives an example of the processed user interface structure for most parts of above data.
 Instead of pure text, this structure could be easily rendered in a web page or phone app.

 ```
                        ThingSet Node XYZ12345 Data Objecs